 All items purchased during Your cruise will be subject to applicable quarantine clearance procedures by local authorities on disembarkation.

 We can deny boarding or disembark any person in possession of any weapons or illicit substances.
 We may also hand these items over to law enforcement agencies.

-Service fees apply to all onboard credit card transaction.
-The service fee for Visa and Mastercard transactions is 1.1%.
-For American Express the service fee is 2.3%.
-There is no fee for debit card transactions.
-Service fees are subject to change and will be advised onboard.
-This fee will be charged once only at the end of the cruise.
+Service fees apply to all onboard credit card transactions.
+The service fee for Visa credit and MasterCard credit transactions is 1.1%.
+For American Express the service fee is 2.75%.
+There is no fee for Visa debit & MasterCard debit

 P&O Cruises are committed to the responsible service of alcohol.
 There may be times when We consider it appropriate to refuse the service of alcohol to a guest for any reason.
 Guests must be 18 years or over to purchase or consume alcohol, or gamble onboard.
 Government issued photo identification may be requested (Queensland ‘Adult Proof of Age Card’ will be accepted, however the older version of Queensland ‘Card 18+’ will not be accepted).